 Location Setting Lnnnn Set location counter and read the following information into memory starting with location nnnn.
 This code may not appear on a relocat- able tape.
-Go To Gnnnn Stop reading inputs and go to location nnnn.
+C .
+T C Ctan man ling instance in a ta Go To Gnnnn Stop reading inputs and go to location nnnn.
 End of Data E End of data signal.
 Stop reading inputs and transfer to location following RPT or RTK command, or back to the keyboard if under external control.
-Non Relative Address x Do not add the contents of the re- location index (set with an S ex- ternal command) to the address portion of this instruction (this applies only to relocatable pro- grams).
+Non Relative Address X Do not add the contents of the re- location index (set with an S ex- ternal command) to the address portion of this instruction (this applies only to relocatable pro- grams).